bitsnbyte-s/Attendance-App/README.md

 # Attendance App
 This app has to been created to manage attendance for college and school students.
+The app uses local store attendance.
+You can feed your Time Table and then you just have to press one button to mark the attendance of the day.

-Note: This project is currently not open for contributions
+Note: This project is not open for contributions

-Status : Ongoing
+Status : Completed

 Github Pages : https://bitsnbyte-s.github.io/Attendance-App/